 - The goods are in better condition than you might think.
 Some of my favorite purchases are shirts and sweaters I have purchased, new-with-tags, from Goodwill.
 I’ve found once-worn sweaters and seen designer bags in thrift stores.
 (You will definitely find designer bags in consignments shops.
 One of my favorite Coach purses is from a consignment shop.
 It was new-with-tags for $25.
 I found another Coach purse in excellent condition at a garage sale for $3!)
 Many of the clothes come from middle-class homes where people can afford to toss aside barely-worn clothes for the newest trend – which works out well for you, as a thrift store shopper.

 - You’ll find things there that you can’t find anywhere else.
 When I think of great finds, I think of records (which I love, by the way), but it applies to vintage jewelry, unique t-shirts, and cool jackets, too.
 I grew up going to stores like Marshall’s and TJ Maxx.
 I find that as an adult, I actually do better looking through racks of “no’s” to come upon a few unique pieces.
 It is seriously difficult for me to go into an actual retail store where there are 12 of everything, all the same.
 And who wants to pay retail prices?

 - It’s environmentally-friendly.
 By reusing existing items, you’re decreasing the demand – and therefore production.
-Fewer resources are burned creating new goods and you saved the awesome t-shirt you just bought from becoming garbage.
+Fewer resources are burned creating new goods, and you saved the awesome t-shirt you just bought from becoming garbage in a nearby landfill.

 - You’re supporting non-profit organizations doing good work.
 Within 10 miles of my home, there are thrift stores whose proceeds go to helping disadvantaged people find jobs (Goodwill), preventing blindness (Prevention of Blindness), and funding religious organizations and churches.